douglasmorais/cordaPoc/README.md

      stateTypes: "UNCONSUMED"
      otherResults: []

-Secondly, we can the share price, with:
+Secondly, we can change the share price, with:

      start ChangeValueFlow shareValue: 80, owner: "O=PartyA,L=London,C=GB", codigoAcao: "A"